Be on Alert – Fraudulent Employment Offers. Learn More

 - Ability to hike long distances, withstand cold/hot and windy conditions for long periods, and be able to lift heavy items (more than 30 lbs.) if needed for field safety.

-- Must have valid driver’s license and successfully pass a Motor Vehicle Records (MVR) check.
+- Must have a valid driver's license and be able to operate four-wheel drive trucks and trailers and pass a Motor Vehicle Records (MVR) check.

 - Strong knowledge of Wyoming fauna.